Leveraging Synthetic Data for Question Answering with Multilingual LLMs in the Agricultural Domain: Challenges with LLM-as-a-Judge Evaluation

 \section{Challenges with LLM-as-a-Judge Evaluation}

 In the above experiments, 5,280 human evaluations were done.
 Although human evaluations are the gold standard for assessing LLM performance, they are time consuming and expensive~\cite{tan2024judgebench}.
 As a solution, we employed the "LLM-as-a-Judge" approach for evaluation.
-We used three instruction-tuned LLMs, namely Llama-4-Scout-17B-16E-Instruct, Llama-4-Maverick-17B-128E-Instruct, and DeepSeek-R1-Distill-Llama-70B\footnote{We excluded larger LLMs like \textit{Llama 4 Behemoth} (288B) and \textit{DeepSeek-R1} (685B) due to resource constraints.}.
-We generated prompts, each corresponding to the evaluation metrics ie. consensus, factuality and relevancy (See Appendix ~\ref{appendix:llmjudge-prompts} for prompts), which were adapted from G-eval ~\citep{liu2023geval}.
-The same QA pairs used for human evaluation were evaluated using LLM judges.
+We used three instruction-tuned LLMs, namely \textit{Llama-4-Scout-17B-16E-Instruct},\textit{ Llama-4-Maverick-17B-128E-Instruct}, and \textit{DeepSeek-R1-Distill-Llama-70B}\footnote{We excluded larger LLMs like \textit{Llama 4 Behemoth} (288B) and \textit{DeepSeek-R1} (685B) due to resource constraints.}.
+Then we generated separate prompts (See Appendix ~\ref{appendix:llmjudge-prompts}), each corresponding to an evaluation metric, which were adapted from G-eval ~\citep{liu2023geval}.
+The QA pairs used for human evaluation were evaluated using LLM judges.

-As it can be observed in an example given in Table~\ref{tab:acl-singlecol-example} (More examples in Appendix~\ref{appendix:misleadingSCORES}.), the LLM judge misclassifies LLM response as partially correct.
+As illustrated by examples provided in Table~\ref{tab:qa-eval-full} of Appendix~\ref{appendix:misleadingSCORES}, the LLM judge misclassifies LLM response as partially correct.
 Bertscore, ROUGE and BLEU values are inconsistent, making it difficult to reach a judgment.
 Correlation between LLM judges and humans is shown in Table~\ref{tab:llm-human-correlation}.
-Humans and the LLM Judges had a near-perfect agreement for consensus, thus are not reported.
-However, even the best result produced by the LLM judges showed a week or moderate correlation for both relevance and factuality, questioning the validity of LLM-as-Judge for domain, language and country-specific QA tasks.
+Humans and the LLM Judges had a near-perfect agreement for consensus (see Appendix~\ref{appendix:PearsonAgriConsensus}).
+However, even the best result produced by the LLM judges showed a weak or moderate correlation for both relevance and factuality. {The factuality metric was assessed on a 3-point categorical scale whereas the relevance metric was a Likert scale (1-5).
+As shown in previous research \cite{shen-etal-2023-large, liu2023geval}, LLM judges often tend to concentrate on a single rating on wide scales, leading to low variance and weak correlation with human judgment.
+In our case, the majority of LLM judgments were concentrated at the highest Likert point (5) and resulted in low correlation for relevance (0.18) as compared to factuality (0.46), questioning the validity of LLM-as-a-Judge for domain, language and country-specific QA tasks. }